 Students are expected to abide by all federal, state, local and University public health directives, including guidance related to social distancing and gatherings.
 Similar to the engagement opportunities we offered students at the end of the spring semester, we will continue to offer students opportunities to engage socially, in-person and virtually.
 Opportunities will continue to be offered through the Office of Student Activities, Orange After Dark, University Union and other departments to offer our students healthy, fun ways to engage while following public health protocols.

 Masks and Face Coverings

 What is Syracuse University’s policy on masks and face coverings?
-Will everybody have to wear a mask at all times?

 Yes.
 Any individual accessing our campus—including visitors and contractors—is required to wear a mask or face covering while in the presence of others and in public settings where social distancing measures are difficult to maintain.
 In addition, the University plans to limit campus visitors during the fall semester.
 According to health experts, visitors to campus from outside Central New York pose a risk of virus transmission to the University community (given that those individuals would not be subject to the ongoing testing and monitoring procedures in place for the residential campus community and CNY residents).
 For this reason, visitors and guests from outside Central New York will generally be restricted from accessing residence halls and other campus facilities.